kubernetes/enhancements/keps/sig-windows/5100-windows-dsr-and-overlay-support/README.md

 [existing list]: https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/
 -->

+For DSR support:

+- [x] Feature gate (also fill in values in `kep.yaml`)
+  - Feature gate name: WinDSR
+  - Components depending on the feature gate: kube-proxy
+- [x] Other
+  - Describe the mechanism: DSR is enabled by passing `--enable-dsr=true` as a command line switch to the Windows kube-proxy.
+  - Will enabling / disabling the feature require downtime of the control plane? no
+  - Will enabling / disabling the feature require downtime or reprovisioning of a node?
+Yes, there will be a slight period where network traffic might not be routed correctly while kube-proxy is restarted.
+    Kube-proxy will rules will be re-synced with/without DSR support when kube-proxy is starting up.
+    Nodes that handle network traffic show be drained before toggling DSR support.

+For overlay networking mode:

-- [ ] Feature gate (also fill in values in `kep.yaml`)
+- [x] Feature gate (also fill in values in `kep.yaml`)
-  - Feature gate name:
+  - Feature gate name: WinOverlay
-  - Components depending on the feature gate:
+  - Components depending on the feature gate: kube-proxy
-- [ ] Other
+- [x] Other
   - Describe the mechanism:
   - Will enabling / disabling the feature require downtime of the control plane?
+Yes and no - The HNS network used by kube-proxy must be re-created with the correct type before starting kube-proxy which can disrupt network traffic but also all nodes in a cluster must use the same network type so it is not possible to switch between overlay and bridge networking on a per-node basis.
   - Will enabling / disabling the feature require downtime or reprovisioning of a node?
+See above.

 ###### Does enabling the feature change any default behavior?